top of page

 Get Involved

-Key philanthropic partnerships and unrestricted giving are vital to the reserve and Lugenda Foundation's strategic implementation of a community-based natural resource management (CBNRM) led approach that:
+Key philanthropic partnerships and unrestricted giving are vital to the reserve and the Lugenda Foundation's strategic implementation of a community-based natural resource management (CBNRM) led approach that:

 • Engages community toward recognising themselves as the primary sharehoIders in natural resource management,